bitdisaster/rfcs/text/0000-msix-auto-updater.md

 transparent to the user-facing `autoUpdater` API.
 Under the hood, Electron will detect the type of package being used and call the corresponding system API accordingly.

-We propose that the MSIX updater feed follows the Squirrel.Mac format to standardize update server responses across platforms.
+We propose that the MSIX updater feed follows the Squirrel.Mac JSON format to standardize update server responses across platforms.

 ## Reference-level explanation